Grizzl-E Smart EV Charger Review

 Avoiding Expensive Electrical Upgrades

 One of the smartest features is load balancing, which can save you thousands of dollars upfront.
 Many older homes have 100-amp or 125-amp electrical panels.
-Adding a 48-amp EV charger usually means you need to upgrade your entire panel, which costs between $2,000 and $4,500.
+Adding a 48-amp EV charger usually means upgrading your entire panel, which costs between $2,000 and $4,500.

 The Grizzl-E Smart uses intelligent power sharing to avoid this problem.
 It automatically adjusts how much power it draws based on what else is running in your home.
 If your air conditioner or dryer turns on, the charger backs off to stay within your panel’s limits.